tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 - It is not a bad idea to have an ultimate base entity class, such as the `BaseEntity` in this example.
 That way it is easy to create generic repositories or generic services that handle [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) in a generic way.
 - The advocates of [generic repositories or generic services](https://kenslearningcurve.com/tutorials/the-generic-repository-in-c/) argue that they are ideal for `CRUD` operations.
 - The opposite party presents the strong argument that `DbContext` is already a kind of a generic repository.
-- The `[Table(nameof(Product))]` attribute instructs `EF Core` to use a certain table name for an entity.
+- The `[Table(nameof(Product))]` attribute instructs `EF Core` to use a certain database table to map the entity.
 Attributes are explained later in this text.
 - `DbContext` does not provide a public default constructor, i.e. a constructor without any parameter.
 The example provides a public default constructor.
 - The `OnConfiguring()` method instructs the `EF Core` to use a [Sqlite](https://sqlite.org/) database.
-- The line `context.Database.EnsureCreated()` of the `static public void EnsureDatabase()` ensures that a database is created.
+- The line `context.Database.EnsureCreated()` of the `static public void EnsureDatabase()` method ensures that a database is created.
 - The `ApplyConfigurationsFromAssembly()` call in the `OnModelCreating()` method forces `EF Core` to search a specified Assembly for entity classes and include them in its `Model`.
 This is done because our entity classes are accompanied by a `IEntityTypeConfiguration` interface implementation.
 The `ApplyConfigurationsFromAssembly()` searches the Assembly for types implementing the `IEntityTypeConfiguration` interface.
 - The line `DemoData.AddData(modelBuilder)`, in the `OnModelCreating()` method, uses the static `DemoData` class to add initial data in the database.
 - [DbContext](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbcontext) is used for `CRUD` operations and is a generic repository too.
 - [DbSet](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbset-1), like the `DbContext`, is used for `CRUD` operations and is a generic repository too.
 - `DbContext` and `DbSet` provide `CRUD` methods such as `Add()`, `Remove()` and `Update()`.
 - `DbContext` provides the `SaveChanges()` method which [commits](https://en.wikipedia.org/wiki/Commit_(data_management)) the changes to the database.
 - It is a good idea to review the documentation for both of these clasess and check the provided properties and methods.
 - `DbContext` is **not** thread safe.
 - `DbContext` is [IDisposable](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/implementing-dispose).
 Its lifetime should be as short as possible.
 - `DbContext` represents a session with the database, i.e. a [Transaction](https://en.wikipedia.org/wiki/Database_transaction).
 - In other words `DbContext` implements the [Unit of Work](https://en.wikipedia.org/wiki/Unit_of_work) pattern.
 - An `EF Core` application may call many times `Add()`, `Remove()` or `Update()` methods, against one or more entities, and then, in the end, call the `DbContext.SaveChanges()` method in order to [commit](https://en.wikipedia.org/wiki/Commit_(data_management)) the changes to the database.

 ## Insert, Update, Delete

 > There are `Async()` versions of most of the methods used in the next example.